Children in the exhibition The Economy Lab.

 The Economy Lab

+The Economy Lab is a good place for parents and children to explore economics together.
 The Economy Lab is about everyday economics and how money functions in daily life.
 The exhibition is designed to suit school students from the age of 10 to 18, but everyone is welcome.
-The Economy Lab is also a good place for parents and children to explore together.
-Opens June 1, 2024.

 What do you think our tax money should be spent on?
 How can you influence the climate through what you buy?
 And what's really the best way to save money?
 These are questions you can explore in the Economy Lab.